wesgarland/dcp-minimal-node-worker/README.md

 const thePath = require.resolve("dcp-worker/dcp-evaluator-start")
 ```

-See the `start-evaluator` shell script in this repository for a reasonably future-proof way to launch.
+See the `start-evaluator` shell script in this repository for a reasonably future-proof way to launch the Evaluator from your own process manager.